 The Virginia Tech Graduate School offers an interdisciplinary Ph.D. for students whose goals cannot be met by a single discipline from a degree granting academic unit at the university.
 The program launched in 2015, aimed at enabling students to accomplish their specialized educational and professional goals.

-“Real world problems don’t fit nicely into boxes, specific fields, departments or programs,” said Graduate School Associate Dean and Professor of Civil and Environmental Engineering Amy Pruden, who oversees the program.
+“Real world problems don’t fit nicely into boxes, specific fields, departments or programs,” said Graduate School Associate Dean and Professor of Civil and Environmental Engineering Amy Pruden, who managed the program from 2015-17.
 “We need to have the opportunity for students so inclined to tackle these problems.”

 Students design their proposed research project and must show how their work will not fit into any one field.
 The student’s advisory committee also must include members from at least two disciplinary fields.